vicesoftware/truck-scout/README.md

      - Username: (the value of POSTGRES_USER from docker-compose.yml)
      - Password: (the value of POSTGRES_PASSWORD from docker-compose.yml)

-## Payload CMS Setup

-1. Ensure the `payload.config.js` file is properly configured with your collections and settings.

-2. The first time you run the application, Payload will automatically set up the necessary tables in your PostgreSQL database.

 ## Running the Application